 Interim Artistic Director

-Kimberly began as Artistic Director of the Phoenix Women’s Choir in July 2017, marking her debut as a GALA Chorus Director.
-As a proud member of the LGBTQA community and advocate for social justice, Kimberly is looking forward to embarking on this new chapter of growth with the Phoenix Women’s Chorus and continuing to strengthen the numbers and visibility of Arizona’s GALA Choruses.
+As a proud member of the LGBTQIA community and advocate for social justice, Kimberly is looking forward to embarking on this new chapter of growth with Desert Voices, continuing to build and collaborate with sibling choruses throughout the state, and continuing to strengthen the numbers and visibility of all Arizona’s GALA Choruses.

 Dr. Kyungsun Choi